dalehassinger/Blog/unlocking-the-potential-vmware-aria-automation-config-api/index.md

 ###### VMware Aria Automation Config API:

-I used VMware Aria Automation Config 8.14 to create this Blog Post.
+VMware Aria Automation 8.14 was used for this Blog Post.
 When new versions of VMware Aria Automation Config are released, the code may need to be changed.

 There is a lot of Automation that I like to complete where I use the VMware Aria Automation Config API.
 The code that I am sharing is a PowerShell Script but the code could also be included in a VMware Aria Automation ABX Action, VMware Aria Automation Orchestrator Action or VMware Aria Automation Orchestrator Workflow.